---

 SELECT bm25_spill_index('products_search_idx');

-• No phrase search: you cannot search for exact multi-word phrases.
+- **No phrase search**: you cannot search for exact multi-word phrases (no positional index; emulate with BM25 plus a post-filter if needed).

-• No compressed data support: pg_textsearch does not work with compressed data.
+- **No compressed data support**: `pg_textsearch` does not work with **compressed** chunk or table data (for example Hypercore-compressed data where the extension applies).